 This demonstrates how big and heavy a compact Mercedes-Benz has become.
 Its 1700 kilograms is very much present when slowing down and going round a corner hence I suspect the track is where it is home to given its firepower and torque.
 But then, the 10 thousand dollars ceramic brakes will be required because these steel ones will only last for a few laps on Sepang circuit.
 After all this is a heavily modified C class so it will lose the final edge to dedicated sports cars but makes up in areas like everyday practicality and ferrying people.

 Having spent days in this C63, the Mustang GT comes to mind often.
 This has similarities with everything done in a more refined fashion which is reflected on its price tag.
 It is also not as loud as the Ford thanks to Euro regulations but enough to get the neighbours to frown.
 Transmissions have always been Mercedes’ Achilles heel but this one is a lot better than described by critics.
-It does get caught at times but it is no worse than a ZF box during my time with it.
+It does get caught at times but it is not much worse than a regular dual-clutch box.

 On top of unaccommodating suspension, the rattle and creaks on the inside drives me mad.
 Additionally, its brakes squeal and that’s normal due to apparent rushed engineering so gone were the days where a Mercedes is built to be an heirloom.
 Those aside, this still is very much an AMG recipe where it thrills the people inside and reminds petrolheads what driving is all about.